ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 `Ctrl-x Ctrl-e` | (or `Alt-e` in **zsh**) -- Edit command line text in the editor (as defined by `VISUAL` environment variable)

-In addition to ability to edit command line text, some shortcuts control execution of processes:
+Some shortcuts can not only edit command line text, but also control the execution of processes:

 `Ctrl-c` | Kill currently running process
 `Ctrl-d` | Exit current shell
-`Ctrl-z` | Suspend currently running process. `fg` restores it, and `bg` would place it into background execution.
+`Ctrl-z` | Suspend currently running process. `fg` restores it, and `bg` places it into background execution.

 > ## set -o
 >